• Support Harris

 • Unofficial Academic Transcripts

-• Must include your full name, institution/university name.
+• Must include your full name and institution/university name.
 Transcripts must include the course names, dates (term and year), grades and grading scales for each year of post-secondary education (college or university).

 • Provide a transcript for each degree conferred (undergraduate and graduate).